-State how you feel, e.g., “I am a horrible person”; or “I am going to die.”
+State your negative belief, e.g., “I am a horrible person” or “I am going to die.”

-State the opposite, e.g., “I am a good person”; or “I am all right.”
+State the opposite, e.g., “I am a good person” or “I am fine.”

-On a scale of 1 – 7 rate how true the positive statement is.
-If “I am a good person” does not feel true, it’s a low number—e.g., it feels false, so I give it a 2.
+On a scale of 1 – 7 rate how true the positive belief is.
+If “I am a good person” does not feel true, assign it a low number—e.g., it feels false, so I give it a 2.

 On a scale of 1 – 10 rate your level of distress.
-“I feel terrible” is a high number.
+“I feel terrible” might be an 8 or a 9.

 • A negative memory is rarely an accurate recollection of what actually happened.
 Every time we remember something we edit it in some way, and what we put back into storage is never exactly what we retrieved.
 Memory is constructed, rather than fixed; it is an edited and re-edited recording, rather than the original one.

 • A negative memory is a negative memory whether we actually remember it or not.
-You know those family stories you hear about yourself so many times that in the end you really do not know if you do remember it or you have just stored a version you imagined from hearing about it?
-That can still count It’s what is in your head that matters.
+You know those stories you hear so many times that in the end you do not know if your memory is of the event or if it is constructed from the telling?
+That still counts.
+It’s what is in your head that matters.

-• A negative memory can be something that did not even happen to you.
-Sometimes we imagine things that we hear about or see on television so vividly that it gets to be stored in our head almost as if it was our own experience.
-And it can have jsut as much influence on us.
+• A negative memory can be something that did not even happen to us.
+Sometimes we imagine an event that we hear about or see on television so vividly that it is stored in our memory as if it were our own experience.
+And it can have just as much influence on us.

 • A negative memory is sometimes a composite.
-If something happened over and over, especially when we were children, we might find it hard to know what is an actual historic negative memory and what isa composite of a number of them.
+If something happened over and over, especially when we were children, we might find it hard to know what is an actual historic negative memory and what is a composite of a number of them.
 But it really does not matter.
-What counts is what we have stored in our heads, not what actually happened.
+What counts is what we have stored in our memory, not what actually happened.